harshrawat66/correspondance-world/README.md

 # cw
+Correspondance world is a student only ERP Portal which allows students to perform actions online which require paperwork or physical presence.
-project called correspondance world hosted on my personal server
+This project is hosted on my personal server.